manjunathc/udacity-driveless-car-program/p11-CarND-Path-Planning-Project/README.md

 All through the highway travel, car was within the lanes.
 If there was no cars, the car was moved into middle lane.
 (Main.cpp - Line 334 - 343)

 ## The car is able to change lanes
 Car was able to change lanes without issues on various occasions.
+The code for lane changes are handled in main.cpp and Line numbers are
+ * 281 - 284
+ * 292 - 296
+ * 302 - 344

+ The car is moved into middle lane, when no cars were present.

 ![alt text][image3]